- Complimentary Ribbon Cuttings and Ground Breakings

 I work at a company that is already a member of the ADP.
 Do I need to join the Chamber separately to take advantage of member benefits?

 All employees of Chamber-member companies are considered Chamber members and are eligible to receive full member benefits, including participating in Chamber programs and attending events at the member rate.
-Contact our Investor Relations Coordinator to begin receiving our weekly email newsletter The Rundown and to learn how employees in your organization can become more involved in the ADP.
+Contact our Investor Relations Manager to begin receiving our weekly email newsletter The Rundown and to learn how employees in your organization can become more involved in the ADP.

 There are many opportunities to connect with Chamber members in person at programs and events throughout the year.
 Because we respect our members’ privacy, we do not make their email addresses available to the public.
-If you are interested in purchasing direct-mail lists or labels, please contact our Investor Relations Coordinator.
+If you are interested in purchasing direct-mail lists or labels, please contact our Investor Relations Manager.